alexland7219/RACSO-TC/Reg/README.md

 # Regular Operations

+## _Basic format for describing Regular languages_

+The description is given in the <u>main</u> function.
+You can assign variables to languages, do operations such as the Union (|), Intersection (&), Kleene Star (*), and Concatenation (by leaving a space between languages).

+One can define a language with Strings, or even DFA's following the format in Unit 1.

 ## _Exercises on Regular Operations_

 ### Exercise 1: Regular description for $\\{ w \in \\{a,b\\}^* \mid |w|\_{aaa}&gt;0\ \vee\ |w|\_{bbb}&gt;0\ \vee\ |w|\_{aba}&gt;0\ \vee\ |w|\_\{bab\}&gt;0 \\}$